AviatrixSystems/Docs/HowTos/tgw_plan.rst

 Direct Connect or Internet.

 If your deployment does not require on-prem connection, skip this section.
-Later if you need to build hybrid connection, return to this Step 4 to setup.
+Later if you need to build hybrid connection, return to this section and start with Step 4 to setup.

 Step 4 is to take a detour to setup Aviatrix Transit GW if you have not done so.
 Follow the `the Transit Network workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ and complete Step 1, 2 and 3.
 When complete, return to this section and continue to the next step.